TuringLang/JuliaBUGS.jl/README.md

 We are (as of autumn 2022) planning to continually keep working on this project, until we have a mature BUGS-compatible graphical PPL system integrated in the Turing ecosystem.

-**Nested indexing with stochastic variable is not supported.
+**Nested indexing with stochastic variable is not supported yet.
 In BUGS, this language feature is most often used to write mixture models, for an example, refer to [Eyes](https://www.multibugs.org/examples/latest/Eyes.html).
 Nested indexing with data is supported otherwise.**

 ## Example: Logistic Regression with Random Effects
 We will use the [Seeds](https://chjackson.github.io/openbugsdoc/Examples/Seeds.html) model for demonstration.